janul/chapter10-review/chapter10.md

 The primary trust model used on the Internet today is SSL/TLS.
 We drill it into people's heads: make sure the little green padlock icon is green!
 Browsers make it really confusing for people to navigate to an https websites where the SSL certificate is invalid.
-This trust model relies on the idea that the only the organization that controls a domain can get a certificate for that domain from a well known certification authority--one that has its root certificate installed in the browser.
+This trust model relies on the idea that the only organization that controls a domain can get a certificate for that domain from a well known certification authority--one that has its root certificate installed in the browser.
 In general, this trust model works pretty well, but